vedi/cocos2dx-store/README.md

 > Draw your attention this page covers integration of C++ based solutions.
 If you need information regarding JS solution follow the link: https://github.com/soomla/cocos2dx-store/wiki/jsb#cocos2dx-store

-**May 21st, 2015**: cocos2dx-v2 is no longer supported.
-The branch will stay but won't be maintained.
+**May 21st, 2015**: **cocos2dx-v2 is no longer supported** The branch will stay but won't be maintained.
 Starting to work on cocos2dx-v4 soon.

 **April 1st, 2015**: v4.5 Event handlers replaced with Cocos2d-x event system (needs core update as well)